 3. 316 Stainless Steel

 If your project involves a high-chloride environment, 303 and 304 stainless steel are probably not the best choices.
-But 316 will work and be cost-effective in the long term.
+But 316 is, and it’s a cost-effective, long-term investment.

 What makes the difference?
 Molybdenum.
-Just a little, maybe 2% to 3% added to the mix, increases corrosion resistance significantly.
+Just a little, maybe 2% to 3% added to the mix, increases its corrosion resistance properties significantly.

-This stainless steel should be in consideration for any project that might come into contact with chloride, including:
+This stainless steel should be considered for any project that might come into contact with chloride, including:

 - Marine architecture